my-language-skills/open-badges-framework/doc/documentation-technical.md

 #### Translation of the Description of the Badges

-Theis feature is being done by adding a new field(a dropdown list that contains the languages) at the default WP comment form.
+This feature is being done by adding a new field(a dropdown list that contains the languages) at the default WP comment form.
 The user picks a language from the list and then writes a comment(translation).
 Only administrators and academy teachers can create translations for the description of the Badge.
 For each language only one translation of the decription should exist.